OECD and EU Clamp Down: New Reporting and Due Diligence Challenges for Investment Migration Advisors

 What does the OECD mean by “multi-layer” due diligence?

 It means due diligence is not a single check.
-Program authorities, licensed advisers, and banks must each conduct robust screening, including enhanced source‑of‑wealth verification and ongoing monitoring, to prevent misuse of CBI/RBI schemes.
+Program authorities, licensed advisers, and banks must each conduct robust screening, including enhanced source-of-wealth verification and ongoing monitoring, to prevent misuse of CBI/RBI schemes.
+The OECD has catalogued more than 100 such schemes worldwide and identified 14 jurisdictions operating high-risk programs.

 How does CRS affect investors using CBI/RBI programs?